rain-on/pantheon/docs/Tutorials/Create-Private-Network.md

 # Creating a Private Network

-A private network provides a configurable network for testing.
+A private multicaster provides a configurable multicaster for testing.
 By configuring a low difficulty and enabling mining, blocks are created quickly.

-You can test multi-block and multi-user scenarios on a private network before moving to one of the public testnets.
+You can test multi-block and multi-user scenarios on a private multicaster before moving to one of the public testnets.

 !!!important
-    An Ethereum private network created as described here is isolated but not protected or secure.
+    An Ethereum private multicaster created as described here is isolated but not protected or secure.
-    We recommend running the private network behind a properly configured firewall.
+    We recommend running the private multicaster behind a properly configured firewall.

 ## Prerequisites